seamusrevived/phone-number-words-kotlin/README.md

 ### Example

-A dictionary file containing lines `hello` and `world` with a phone number `(435) 569-6753` will return a list with `"hello world"`
+A dictionary file containing lines `hello` and `world` run with a phone number `(435) 569-6753` will return a list with `"hello world"`

 ## Description